jkempf42/kube-volttron/README.md

 - multus: 3.8

-The microservice-volttron container images were built from a deep fork of the volttron-docker version 3.2 repo.
+The microservice-volttron container images were built from a deep fork of the `volttron-docker` version 3.2 repo.

 ## Notes on the suitability of kube-volttron for production deployment.

-The yaml manifests in the `central-node` and `gateway-node` subdirectories pull demo prebuilt images from the Docker hub `jkempf42/public-repo`.
+The yaml manifests in the `central-node` and `gateway-node` directories
+pull demo prebuilt images from the Docker hub `jkempf42/public-repo`.
 If you decide to develop your own Volttron microservice containers, you will need to replace